 Pastors Hans and Herma, who were Partners with Kenneth Copeland Ministries and watched the daily broadcast on TBN satellite TV, had ordered the six-tape Healing School series by Gloria Copeland.
 There were some extremely sick people in the church they were pastoring, so they decided to translate the tapes into Dutch.

 “November 1996, my pastors started teaching weekly Healing School which I attended,” Annet says.
 “Until then I didn’t know I had a covenant with God, and I had no idea the depth of what Communion promises.
 I didn’t know God hates sickness, and that it came from the devil.
-I didn’t realize the Bible says Jesus healed everyone who was oppressed of the devil.
+I didn’t realise the Bible says Jesus healed everyone who was oppressed of the devil.
 And I certainly didn’t know the power of my words.

-“Healing School opened my eyes—no matter how impossible Desmond’s situation appeared, there is nothing impossible with God…I realized that for years I’d prayed out of fear and not faith.
+“Healing School opened my eyes—no matter how impossible Desmond’s situation appeared, there is nothing impossible with God…I realised that for years I’d prayed out of fear and not faith.
 I’d also been double-minded—I asked God to heal him and then talked on the phone with everyone who called to hear the sad story of our lives.
 I had to change my prayer life, my words and who I talked to.
 I stopped spending time with people who didn’t have faith for Desmond to be healed.
 Most of all, I started speaking God’s Word over Desmond instead of man’s words.”

 Annet also started taking Desmond to church.
 Since services often lasted for two hours or more, she expected to have trouble keeping him calm.
 To her great surprise, a peace fell over Desmond each time he stepped into church.
 It was the one place where he was at total rest.